decypted/discord-dm-webhook-bot/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## Support

-If you encounter any issues:
-1. Check the troubleshooting section above
-2. Review the console output for error messages
-3. Ensure all configuration values are correct
-4. Open an issue on GitHub with details about your problem

-## Example Use Cases
+## Use Cases

 - **AI Chat Integration**: Connect to ChatGPT, Claude, or other AI services
-- **Workflow Automation**: Trigger n8n workflows from Discord
+- **Workflow Automation**: Trigger n8n/make workflows from Discord instead of Slack lol
-- **Notification System**: Send alerts and get responses
+- **Notification System**: Send alerts and get responses or whatever
-- **Custom Bot Logic**: Process messages with your own backend services

----

-**Happy coding! 🤖** # discord-dm-webhook-bot-
-# discord-dm-webhook-bot
-# discord-dm-webhook-bot
-# discord-dm-webhook-bot
-# -discord-dm-webhook-bot-
-# discord-dm-webhook-bot